ulasbayraktar/discord-911pager-bot/README.md

 > [!TIP]
 > If you upload the 'pager.js' file to the commands folder and the 'buttons.js' file to the events folder of your Discord bot, you can execute the command smoothly.

->
+> [!CAUTION]
-Thank you for help, aksoy.
+> Do not forget to replace the token with your own token in the 'ayarlar.json' file.

 ![unknown](https://github.com/ulasbayraktar/pager-bot/assets/73671806/df0536ae-db42-4cea-9e5e-82deab6bbf26)

 ![image](https://github.com/ulasbayraktar/pager-bot/assets/73671806/7130ba75-89f7-4910-b9c1-f7a9a8fd4b88)

+Thank you for help, aksoy.